pulitha13/FreeRTOS-Fuzzing/FreeRTOS/Demo/Posix_GCC_fuzzing/Readme.md

 ![alt text](images/prvInitialise.png)

-We then added an option to skip fuzzing the string input (-DNO_STRING in main_fuzz.c) to check for any other potential undefined behavior.
+We then added a test that skips fuzzing the string input (-FUZZ_TEST=TEST_2) to check for any other potential undefined behavior.
 With these runs libfuzzer was not able to detect any out of memory accesses or undefined behavior.
 Example output for those runs is below.

 ```
 ➜  build git:(main) ✗ ./fuzz_demo -max_len=256 -workers=2 -jobs=4